Skip to content

 Point-to-point topologies between agents produce O(n²) connections as agent count grows.
 A broker-based event bus conceptually reduces this to O(n) by addressing topology complexity, though logical coupling between agents still requires careful schema design.
 Recommended Kafka topic structure separates concerns cleanly:

-Per the CNCF Cloud Native Agentic Standards, auditing and logging of agent identity usage are important for accountability, and audit trails may also support explainability and compliance under the EU AI Act.
+Per CNCF Cloud Native Agentic Standards, auditing and logging agent identity usage is critical for accountability, and traceability supports regional explainability mandates such as those emerging under EU AI regulation.
 Each agent should emit spans, metrics, and logs correlated to active Trace IDs, feeding back into the same OpenTelemetry pipeline to create a unified observability plane for both the systems being monitored and the agents doing the monitoring.

-Standardizing the incident schema across all agents is critical.
+Standardize the incident schema across all agents.
 Using OTel semantic conventions for field naming improves interoperability among detection, correlation, and remediation agents by reducing per-source field-mapping overhead.
 Without schema standardization, every new agent integration becomes a custom mapping exercise.

 Anti-Patterns That Undermine Multi-Agent Ops Intelligence